All Newsletters

 Conclusion

+LIC stands out with the lowest claim rejection ratio and also a decent turnaround time.
 In the private sector, Kotak Life and ICICI Prudential have low claim rejection ratios.
 Kotak Life is better than ICICI Prudential in rejecting claims for policies in force for more than two years, whereas ICICI Prudential scores over Kotak Life in claim turnaround time.

 Companies such as Aegon Religare and Star Union Daichi have started operations in last 2-4 years and we need to give them more time so that more sensible analysis can be carried out on their claim settlement details.